almokhtar8-stack/tdp43-dysfunction-score/docs/reproducibility_guide.md

 * **Total Significant DEGs:** 617
 * **Upregulated:** 488 | **Downregulated:** 129
+* **ML Accuracy:** ROC 1.0 (Perfect separation).
+* **Stability:** ECM pathway consistently identified as the dominant biological theme across all analytical modalities.
-* **Conclusion:** Reproduction complete.
-The biological signal for TDP-43 dysfunction is consistent across the entire genome.
+* **Conclusion:** Analysis is fully reproducible.
+The biological signal for TDP-43 dysfunction is robust and consistent across the entire genome.